 The dominance provisions apply to any market participant.
-A market participant is defined as any party (including foreign parties) which carries out or intends to carry out commercial activities in the Republic of Latvia.
+A market participant is defined as any party (including foreign parties) which carries out or intends to carry out commercial activities in Latvia.

-According to the case law of the Competition Council, the Competition Law is applicable in respect to state or municipal institutions when they act as market participants in commercial transactions.
-If state or municipal institutions act within the scope of their public functions, the Competition Law does not apply.
+According to the case law of the CC, the CL is applicable in respect to state or municipal institutions when they act as market participants in commercial transactions.
+If state or municipal institutions act within the scope of their public functions, the CL does not apply.